Feckenham: Electrical substation

 The 275 kV substation was built from 1960-61.
 A 125-ton transformer was transported from AEI in Rugby in early October 1960.
-This was thought to be largest load on the M1 at the time, a distance of 94 miles.
+This was thought to be the largest load on the M1 at the time, a distance of 94 miles.
 It was one of two transformers.
-It It opened in 1961, one of two Supergrid stations in the country.
+It opened in 1961, one of two Supergrid stations in the country.

 Architecture

 There are two churches in the village.
-The Anglican church of St. John the Baptist was built in the mid 13th century and a has a peal of eight bells; the Roman Catholic church is dedicated to St. John Fisher and St. Thomas More.
+The Anglican church of St. John the Baptist was built in the mid 13th century and has a peal of eight bells; the Roman Catholic church is dedicated to St. John Fisher and St. Thomas More.

 The former site of the forest court and jail (Bennet's Bower) is now a sports field, west of the Anglican church.

 The village also contains several examples of black and white half-timbered work, especially Middle Bean Hall.
 One of the most notable is the 16th-century Shurnock Court Farm, situated about 2 km east of the village.
 The largest house in the neighbourhood is Norgrove Court, a large red brick two-storey mansion built in the mid 17th century.
 The massive oak door of a building that housed a former grammar school is recorded on a plaque on the south wall as: 'Erected A.D.
 1611.
 Repaired A.D.
 1848.'
 The village also contains well-preserved examples of Georgian architecture.